-My research emphasis concerns whole ecosystem chemistry associated with biological structure synthesis and energy utilization that underlies the development of living systems.
-Since the majority of metabolic diversity lies almost entirely within microorganisms, my investigations currently target microbial systems, which have the added benefit of fast characteristic timescales that can be studied in the laboratory.
-The question I am most concerned with is what governs the expression of metabolic function (such as photosynthesis, methanogenesis, nitrogen fixation, etc.) that is orchestrated by the entire microbial consortium?
+Dr. Joe Vallino’s research concerns ecosystem chemistry associated with biological growth and energy utilization that underlies the development of living systems.
+Since the majority of metabolic diversity lies almost entirely within microorganisms, his experimental work focuses on microbial communities (aka, microbiomes), which have the added benefit of fast characteristic timescales that can be studied in the lab.
+A question of interest concerns what governs the expression of metabolic function (such as photosynthesis, methanogenesis, nitrogen fixation, etc) that is orchestrated by the entire microbial consortium?
 Are the rates of ecosystem metabolic reactions governed by just happenstance depending on which organisms are present, or is the overall chemistry of the system determined by fundamental principles?
 Current theories in non-equilibrium thermodynamics support the conjecture that systems organize to maximize entropy production (MEP).
-I am currently exploring whether MEP can be used to describe microbial biogeochemistry, using laboratory microcosms as experimental systems.
+Dr. Vallino is currently exploring how MEP can be used to describe microbial biogeochemistry using theoretical models tested against laboratory microbial microcosm experiments.

-While the microcosm experiments are useful for testing new theories, such as MEP, ultimately, knowledge obtained from laboratory-based research is used to develop more robust applied biogeochemistry models.
-The biogeochemistry models are coupled with 1D, 2D and 3D hydrodynamic models to describe how ecosystems organize over time and space to dissipate energy, as demonstrated in nearby Siders Pond.
+While microcosm experiments are useful for testing new theories, knowledge obtained from laboratory-based research is used to develop more robust biogeochemistry models that are coupled with 1D, 2D and 3D hydrodynamic models to describe how ecosystems organize over time and space to dissipate energy, as demonstrated in nearby Siders Pond.
 The Plum Island Ecosystems Long Term Ecological Research Program provides an excellent means to test new ideas and models derived from them, which are also being implemented in 3D global ocean biogeochemistry models.
 He also uses data assimilation techniques to calibrate and test models against observations and experiments from field-based research projects.